TatTran22/response/README.md

 ## Open Source & Credits

-This package is free to use under the MIT license and developed by Tat Tran (https://tattran.com).
+This package is free to use under the MIT license and developed by [Tat Tran](https://tattran.com).